 Having a random wander down some areas in Guatemala City, Managua, or Belize City can be a pretty bad idea, but in Panama City, you get the sense that you’re in a well-organized, clean, and mostly safe city.
 (Some exceptions include outer neighbourhoods where tourists don’t easily end up.)
 You can easily argue that this makes Panama City an ideal low-stress introduction to Central America.

 And with a population of just under half a million, Panama City is also a manageable size.
 It’s easy to get around and never feels overwhelming.
 It’s also highly developed with many shopping malls, plazas, and office centers.

 Prices in Panama City are also not quite as high as they are in neighbouring Costa Rica.
-While I wouldn’t say that Panama is cheap (not compared to Nicaragua or Guatemala) it’s a little more budget-friendly than its very expensive neighbor.
+While I wouldn’t quite say that Panama is cheap (at least not compared to, say, Nicaragua or Guatemala) it’s a little more budget-friendly than its very expensive neighbor.

-And finally, I think Panama City makes for an excellent springboard into the nearby areas and the country.
+And finally, I think Panama City makes for an excellent springboard into the nearby areas and other places to visit in Panama.

 Getting the most out of Panama City